PerinatalLab/HAPLOTYPES/README.md

 ## Known limitations
 - produced .bed files are aligned to ref/alt alleles, not to major/minor
 - child ID must be non-missing (singletons must be coded as children)
+- all samples in the VCF must be present in the input fam file at least once
 - half calls treated as missing
 - multi-generational trios will produce errors
 - no support for X chromosomes or other non-diploid genotypes